 1/4 Inch Pitch

 Chainsaw chains boasting a ¼-inch pitch specification are meticulously crafted with lightweight construction.
 This particular attribute enables the chain to execute smoother and cleaner cuts compared to alternative choices.

 I highly recommend using these saw chain types for units equipped with motors no more than 38cc.

 If you have a battery-operated cutting tool, you can consider using chainsaw chains with pixel ⅜ inch mini pitch configurations.
 Unlike standard chainsaw chain types, they don’t need much power and weigh less.
 It’s also the reason why these chains inflict low kickbacks.

 3/8 Inch Mini Pitch

 Among different types of chainsaw chains, the ones with ⅜-inch mini pitch settings are commonly installed in smaller models.
 Its tight design makes it compatible with woodcutters used in high-production cutting projects.

-However, we don’t recommend using this if your chainsaw houses a motor with power higher than 45cc.
+However, I don’t recommend using this if your chainsaw houses a motor with power higher than 45cc.

 Pixel .325 Inch Pitch

 Upon initial observation, it may seem that chainsaw units featuring a pixel 0.325-inch pitch setting stand apart from conventional saw chains due to their slender build.